dustinpfister/blog_posts/_posts/threejs-depth-material.md

 ### Check out Object3d, Vector3, and Euler if you have not done so

 So then the near and far values of a camera are used for the depth material, but there is also the position of the mesh from the camera, and also the orientation of the mesh and or camera that will have an effect also.
 With that said it might be a good idea to look into the [Object3d class](/2018/04/23/threejs-object3d/) a bot more if you are still relative new to three.js at this time.
 The object3d class is a base class of other class objects in three.js such as Mesh, and Camera.
 The position property of Object3d is an instance of Vector3 and this can be used to set the position of a Mesh object, and also a camera for that matter.
 However any mesh might have high and low areas often, so there should be a way to rotate a mesh and or a camera with that there is the rotation property of Object3d that is an instance of Euler.

+### Version Numbers matter with three.js

+When I first wrote this post I was using r127 of three.js, and the lat time I cam around to doing a little editing of this post I was using r135.
+Always be aware of what version of three.js is being used in an example code braking changes are introduced with three.js often.
+I have been writing posts on three.js now and then sense r91, and from that point to now I do not think much has changed with the depth material alone.
+Still I have got into the habit of mentioning  this in every post from now on.

+### The source code examples in this post are on Github

+The source code examples on the depth material that I am writing about here can be found in my [test threejs repository on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-depth-material).

 ## 1 - Basic Depth Material example